-Tulkinnanvaraista is a concert series of new and experimental music established in 2010.
-The series is directed by its founder, cellist, composer and conductor Juho Laitinen.
+Tulkinnanvaraista is a concert series of new and experimental music established in 2010 and directed by its founder, cellist, composer and conductor Juho Laitinen.

-The activities focus on presenting experimental art music of our time as well as works from the historical avantgarde and modernism.
+The activities focus on presenting experimental art music from the last 130 years or so.
 Experimentalism is seen as an artist’s practice to create new and previously unheard music by using means and methods of research – be it systematically or intuitively.
-Thus Tulkinnanvaraista merges with a historical continuum represented in Europe by composers such as Anton Webern, Karlheinz Stockhausen, Salvatore Sciarrino and Jukka Tiensuu and in the USA by Charles Ives, John Cage, Alvin Lucier and others.
+Ideologies of avantgarde, modernism and post-modernism are surveyed within a dynamic fusion of past, present and future.

-The series also brings to fore important solo, chamber and orchestral works from the last 100 years that are largely neglected in the mainstream musical culture.
-Many of these works, performed by UMUU Ensemble, are heard in Finland for the first time.
+Another focal point is to bring to fore important solo, chamber and orchestral works that are largely neglected in the mainstream musical culture.
+Many of these works – performed by the resident UMUU Ensemble or visiting musicians – are heard in Finland for the first time.

 In connection with the performances regular lectures and workshops are organized to promote a communal environment for deepening an understanding of and discussing sonorous and metaphysical aspects of experimental music.